-Walden University, an accredited U.S. institution, has been serving the higher education needs of adult learners for 45 years.
+For more than 45 years, Walden University has supported working professionals in achieving their academic goals and making a greater impact in their professions and their communities.
 Today, more than 52,000 students from all 50 states and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.

 Here are a few of our online degree programs that offer a specifically global perspective through curriculum specializations:

 - Master of Public Administration (MPA) with a Global Leadership specialization

 - MS in Nonprofit Management and Leadership with a Global Leadership specialization

 - MS in Criminal Justice with an International/Global Criminal Justice Issues specialization

 - PhD in Public Policy and Administration with an International Nongovernmental Organizations specialization

 Explore Walden University's other online degree programs in 10 areas of study for undergraduates and graduates.
 Get the help you need to continue your education and advance your career goals.
 Earn your degree in a convenient online format that fits your busy life.